 I’ve had Wyndham Rewards on the brain lately.
 Wyndham hotels often live in the background until one day when you need a safe place to lay your head- then Super 8, Days Inn or Ramada may be just the ticket…which leads me to The Little Engine that Could.

-Wyndham Rewards is the Ken Bone of Rewards Programs.
+Wyndham Rewards is the The Little Engine that Could of Rewards Programs.
 I say this without snark- Wyndham deserves credit for its simplicity.
 The points are simple to earn: earn 10 points per dollar spent (or a min 1,000 per stay).
 They’re even simpler to use: 15,000, or 3,000 points + cash, for any room, worldwide.

 Now I get that chains like Super 8, Ramada and Days Inn won’t excite those of you who only fly lie-flat.
 But you know what?
 If you’re on a road trip you can go states between Hyatts but can find either a Wyndham or a Choice property at every single exit.
 Visiting National Parks?
 I’ll place money a Wyndham is within 10 miles of every one you want to visit.

 Deal Dad’s parents are on an extended road trip across the USA and Canada and have discovered that Wyndham hotels fit their needs: clean, affordable and reliable properties that are available on demand.
 Over the last month they’ve racked up a nice chunk of Wyndham Rewards points and asked for my advice in how to spend them.